 For issues involving grief, the therapist facilitates the grieving process to help the patient move beyond it.
 Two important techniques used to do this are:

-- Clarification, which is a technique for helping the patient examine his or her own misconceptions about the situation.
+- Clarification, which is a technique for helping the patient examine their own misconceptions about the situation

 With interpersonal deficits, the therapist will work with the patient to explore past relationships or the current relationship the patient has with the therapist.
 The goal is to identify patterns, such as excess dependency or hostility, that interfere with forming and maintaining good relationships.
 Once those patterns are distinguished, the focus turns to modifying them.
 Then, with the therapist's guidance and assistance, the patient is urged to make new relationships and to apply the therapeutic adjustments that have been made.

-As the sessions progress, the therapist gradually lessens his or her level of intervention.
-The goal is for the patient to self-intervene more and make more of his or her own adjustments.
+As the sessions progress, the therapist gradually lessens their level of intervention.
+The goal is for the patient to self-intervene more and make more of their own adjustments.
 This becomes easier as time goes on, and the patient's ability to self-intervene continues to improve after the sessions end, often not peaking until three to six months after therapy is over.

 What Is the Process for Interpersonal Therapy?